seung-cha/seung-cha.github.io/_posts/2024-08-14-github-action-101.markdown

 ---
 To use Github Action, a workflow file is required.
 Workflow files are located in `.github/workflows` and have extension of `.yaml` or `.yml`.

+Billing
+---
+Actions run on private repositories are metred.
+Time is rounded up to the nearest minute.
+There is a `2000` minutes of free usage before charge is applied.
+You can check how much of free minutes you have spent by going to `Settings` and then `Billing and plans`.

 The File
 ---
 Workflow files consist of two parts: metadata and jobs.